A general multi-scale description of metastable adaptive motion across fitness valleys: Interesting examples

-\begin{example} Let us consider the directed graph $G$ depicted in Figure \ref{fig:example3}.
-Assume equal competition and the individual fitness $r$ plotted in Figure \ref{fig:example3}.
-Moreover, let $\a\in(1,2)$ and the initial conditions given by $N^K(0)=\lfloor K\bar{n}(0)\rfloor\delta_0$. \end{example}

-A look at the plot of the individual fitness $r$ tells us that in this case, similarly to Example \ref{ex:1_multiMutants}, the set of nearest fit mutants consists of two elements $V_\mut(\{0\})=\{2a,2b\}$.
-The main difference is that, in the present situation, the $\ln K$-algorithm eventually leads to the same ESC for both triggering mutations, i.e.

 This puts us into the setting where the sum in \eqref{eq:TransitionRate} becomes relevant.
-In particular, despite the micro-evolutionary branching in the trait graph $G$, there is no such branching on the macro-evolutionary level in $\GG_\ESC$.
-There, we only observe a transition from $\{0\}$ to $\{4\}$ with probability
+In particular, despite the micro-evolutionary branching from $1$ into $2b$ and $2c$ in the trait graph $G$ , there is no such branching on the macro-evolutionary level in $\GG_\ESC$.
+There, we only observe a transition from $\{0\}$ to $\{4\}$.
 Note also that the different path lengths of $2a\to 4$ and $2b\to 4$ do not matter for the asymptotics of the time $T_\ESC$ until stabilising in the new ESC.
 This is because this time is dominated by the waiting time $T_\fix$ for the first fixation of a fit mutant trait.
 Since $L(\{0\})=2$, this time is of order $1/K\mu_K^2$ and thus absorbs the much faster $\ln K$ evolution.

+Note that, since all transitions between ESCs occur on the time scale $1/K\mu_K^2$ here, the metastability graph $\GG_\ESC$ agrees with the 2-scale graph $\GG^2$.